 They supply folders or trays which can be placed on desks and makes it easy for the paper to be popped into.
 This is then emptied into a larger bin – and they suggest keeping this next to the office photocopier.

 Upon arrival at their Penrose processing plant, the material is sorted to remove contaminants and then compacted into high-density bales.
 This is then sold to paper makers locally or internationally.

 Back up the ponies

-The chimps go through about 12 garbage bags of shredded paper a week, most of which comes from medical labs.
-But the SPCA and schools drop off paper when they have it.
+The chimps go through about 12 garbage bags of shredded paper a week, most of which come from medical labs.
+But the SPCA and schools drop off the paper when they have it.
 The zoo, its spokesperson said, could always use more.

 Myself, I’ve been known to use shredded paper in my henhouse as nesting material, when I haven’t been able to get straw.